yichen1990/Nikki-LLM-demo/README.md

 - Artifact generation
 - Red-team dataset logging and evaluation

-The objective is not to demonstrate text generation capability, but to illustrate secure, policy-governed LLM orchestration suitable for institutional deployment.
+The objective is not to demonstrate text generation capability, but to illustrate secure, policy-governed LLM orchestration.

 This project is intentionally **not**: